Skip to main content

 Sublime Text Jump to heading

 Sublime Text supports connecting to the Deno language server via the LSP package.
-You may also want to install the TypeScript package to get full syntax highlighting.
+Once it's installed, add a minimal Deno client to your .sublime-project:

 {